earthsteading/Earthship/README.md

 # Stages of build (your building surveyor will provide consultation/documentation prior to each stage of your build):

   * 0.)
-Pre-build (aka how you as owner-builder are going to live on-site during the minimum +9months of building (avg build +2 years).
+Pre-pre-build (aka how you as owner-builder are going to live on-site during the minimum +9months of building (avg build +2 years).

  i.
 [Build_Preparation Checklists](../earthship/build-preparation.md): analysis of construction area, construction materials/systems, utility service provisions and example building materials.
    * Site investigation and preparation, including: drainage, earthworks, pest risk management, soil identification/assessment, foundations and footings.